Disclaimer: We were sent this game for free without the obligation of a review.

 Something that the game pulls off very well are the visuals and accompanying score.
 The cel-shaded art style and the jazzy tunes work perfectly in communicating the light-hearted approach to the otherwise ugly concept of incarceration.
 Additionally, I’m happy to report that so far, the game has played flawlessly or no play space issues at all, even with a moderately-sized play space.
 I also appreciate that the devs added floor height adjustment.

 Prison Boss VR is a “five minutes more” type of game for me.
 I’m motivated and excited to do a speed run after I’ve unlocked everything.
 In the future, it would be nice to have upgrade options for tools (i.e. pencil to pen which finishes letters faster), or the ability to scribble on walls like a real prison cell.
-For now, there’s more than enough content to recommend this title looking for a wholesome VR prison experience with depth.
+For now, there’s more than enough content to recommend this title to those looking for a wholesome VR prison experience with depth.

 Do your time in Prison Boss VR, available on a 15% launch discount at $16.99 on Steam (regular price $19.99).